chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 * "Dual MPL/GPL", and
 * "Proprietary".

-**NOTE2**: Unless your module is explicitly marked as being under a free license recognized by the kernel, it is assumed to be proprietary, and the kernel is "tainted" when the module is loaded.
+**NOTE 2**: Unless your module is explicitly marked as being under a free license recognized by the kernel, it is assumed to be proprietary, and the kernel is "tainted" when the module is loaded.

 ```
 /* 该宏在.modinfo段中添加字符串"description=_description" */